Olufemiobafunmiso/pokemonAPI/Presentation.md

   });
 ```

-The time complexity of the above snippet is **O(n4)** which will affect the performance of the code.
+The time complexity of the above snippet is **O(n^4)** which will affect the performance of the code.

 The above snippet was refactored by:
-- first creating an hashMap
+- first creating an hashMap data structure
 - run a conditional nested loop 0(n) or 0(n2)
 - Populate hashMap
 - Run a loop and check hashMap using a key [Checking hashMap is Time-complexity 0(1)]